tantalor/pretty_timedelta/README.md

 Pretty Timedelta is a simple python module for formatting [timedelta](http://docs.python.org/library/datetime.html#datetime.timedelta) objects as pretty text in any language you want.

+Pretty Timedelta formats positive timedeltas in terms of the future (e.g, "in 5 minutes") and negative timedeltas in terms of the past (e.g., "5 minutes ago").

 ## Example

 You can use the `pretty_timedelta()` function as so.